 Field growing is one of the techniques by which you can rapidly attain thick, tapering trunks with which to develop quality bonsai trees.
 In this blog post we will cover the basics of field growing and how you too can develop some incredible trunks.

-In this blog post we will ground layer a Hackberry which is destined to become a broom styled bonsai.
+In this blog post I will ground layer a Hackberry which is destined to become a broom style bonsai.
 The nebari of broom styled trees should be very impressive, radiating out from the trunk in all directions, something which this Hackberry definitely does not have, but something which we are going to change.